grasmash/drupal-usasearch/README.txt

 Enable the USASearch API or USASearch hosted module at admin/modules.
 Configure it at admin/config/search/usasearch.

+# API Search - usasearch_api
+This module depends on composer_manager, which will manage the PHP library dependencies.
+Namely, it will download Guzzle to the sites/all/vendor directory.

 To configure this module, you will need your USASearch's unique Affiliate name.
 Login at https://search.usa.gov/affiliates and click the "View Current" link next to the affiliate you want to